Update on Write 'n' Cite Word plugin

 Yes.
 You can insert references into Word and Google docs.
 There is a plugin called ‘Write ‘n’ Cite’ for those using Windows and those using Word for Mac (versions prior to Word 2016).

 For those using a version of Word for Mac that is later than 2016, install the plugin ‘RefWorks Citation Manager’.
+People using a Word 2016 and later on a Windows PC can also install RefWorks Citation Manager.

 For those using Google Docs you need to install ‘Cites in Google Docs’.